stefanrueger/urboot/docs/background.md

     vector bootloaders cannot be used.
 The urloader sketch sets fuses and lock bits appropriately when burning a vector bootloader onto your board.
 More on VBLs below.

-  - The code makes several assumptions that reduce the code size (eg, no interrupts can occur, `SP` points to `RAMEND`).
+  - The code makes several assumptions that reduce the code size (eg, no interrupts can occur, the `USART` character size register defaults to 8N1).
 They are true after a hardware reset, but will not necessarily be true if the bootloader is called directly.
 So don't.